Developmental Tasks

 • experiment with a variety hobbies, discovering personal preferences

+โ€‹This period establishes the basics of frustration tolerance in achieving distal goals over immediate gratifications. these foundational tasks pave the way for success in advanced learning, trusting relationships, and healthy parenting.
 During this stage of development children learn the power of reason.
 Carol Poole wrote about this stage of development that the child “interpolates her own structure, tests the rules, disagrees, makes up rules, and practices using her own values.”
-Poole continues “if these needs are satisfied, the child learns she can trust her feelings to guide her, and that it is acceptable to disagree…and that it acceptable to do things her own way” (1986. p.
+Poole continues, “If these needs are satisfied, the child learns she can trust her feelings to guide her, and that it is acceptable to disagree” and do things her own way (Poole, 1987, p.
 272).

 This stage is the third stage in Piaget’s theory of cognitive development, characterized by the development of organized and rational thinking.